 - Affected user experience due to UI issues on some browsers (e.g., the layout changed or broken images), leading to user confidence loss to buy from the website.

 If you have encountered any issues while testing e-commerce applications as a QA professional or while navigating through an e-commerce website as a customer, we’d love to hear about your experiences.
-Feel free to contact us and share your findings.
+Feel free to and share your findings with us at firstname.lastname@example.org.